ibrod83/nodejs-file-downloader/readme.md

-#### Repeat failed downloads automatically
+#### Repeat failed requests automatically

-The program can repeat any failed http request or a stream automatically.
-Just set the maxAttempts property.
+The program can repeat any failed http request automatically.
+Only if the provided config.maxAttempts number is exceeded, an Error is thrown.

-Note that this applies separately both to the http request and the stream(each will have 3 maxAttemps, in this example).
+Note that currently only the http requests will be repeated in case of an error, BUT NOT THE STREAM ITSELF.
+If a stream fails on its first attempt, an error is thrown as usual.
+I will change this behavior in the future.

 ```javascript